SuperNEMO-DBD/SNRS/README.rst

 ITEP-style  source strip.
 This  file  will be  used  by Falaise  to integrate a new variant of the geometry layout of the source foils.

+All ITEP-stype  source foils  are modelled  but strip  2 of  which the deformation is  too complex  (and possibly small  enough) to  be taken into account with the current approach.

 Vertex generation
 --------------------

 SNRS  provides   the  ``snrs::mesh_pad_vg``  vertex   generator  class (inherited    from    the   Bayeux's    ``geomtools::i_from_model_vg`` class).
-The set of configuration parameters of such a generator object describe:
+The set of configuration parameters of such a generator object
+describes:

 * the *origin* (strip/pad identifier in the source frame)
-* the *mode* (surface or bulk)
+* the *mode* (*surface* or *bulk*)
+* some optional generated vertex shifting dimensions (expert only)
-* some  specific selection  informations (side,  set of  tiles in  the mesh)  to  restrict  the  region  of  the  source  foil  for  vertex generation.
+* some  optional specific selection  informations (side,  set of  tiles in  the mesh)  to  restrict  the  region  of  the  source  foil  for  vertex generation.

 Both vertex  generation modes (*surface*  and *bulk*) are based  on an approximated  scheme justified  by  the very  small  thickness of  the source foil compared to its other dimensions.
-With this geometry model of the curved source fiols, each triangular facet of a given mesh tile (selenium or Mylar) has  a width of 13.55 mm and height  of 27 mm.
+With this geometry model of the curved source fiols, each triangular facet in a given mesh tile (selenium or Mylar) has  a width of 13.55 mm and height  of 27 mm.
 The thickness of the selenium foil is about 200-300 um and Mylar films are 12  um thick.
-The vertex  generation  algorithm thus  uses a  uniform generation sampler  on a reference triangular  surface (available from the Bayeux's genvtx module) then skips  the vertex along the normal of the facet  by th proper distance,  depending on the mode:
+The vertex  generation algorithm  thus uses  a uniform generation sampler  on a reference triangular  surface (available from the Bayeux's ``genvtx`` module) then skips the vertex along the normal of the facet by an arbitrary distance, depending on the mode:

 - for *surface* generators, this implies  a shift by a few micrometers on top of the surface of the considered tile/facet.